Compare $500,000 business loans

 Canada Small Business Financing Program (CSBFP)

 You can apply for these loans through a chartered bank, credit union or a caisse populaire.
-They are at least 75% backed by the Government of Canada.
-Your business must make under $10 million in revenue annually to be eligible for this program.
-You can access up to $1,000,000 in funding, but you’ll need to be a for-profit business, use the CSBFP loan funds for specific approved purposes, earn less than $10 million in revenue annually and operate a business in Canada.
+They are at least 85% backed by the Government of Canada.
+You can access up to $1.15 million in funding, but you’ll need to be a for-profit business, use the CSBFP loan funds for specific approved purposes, earn less than $10 million in revenue annually and operate a business in Canada.

 Banks and credit unions